The FDA and Intercenter Consultations

 This creates complex regulatory challenges for both the FDA and the developer of the product.
 The regulatory challenge with combination products is that there are many different combinations of products, which means that no one set of manufacturing rules will apply to them all.
 The FDA’s draft guidance is an attempt to clarify how to apply the agency’s rules to different situations.

 After an industry study revealed there were concerns over communication and coordination issues during the intercenter consults, the FDA began looking into how to improve management, timing, timeliness and workload challenges.
 The study team made five recommendations for improvement:

-- Establish clear guidance for the review of common combination product types.
+- Establish clear guidelines for the review of common combination product types.

 - Create new simplified processes for access to CDER’s Document Archiving, Reporting, and Regulatory Tracking System (DARRTS) and CDRH’s Image 2000 for consulting reviewers.”

 - Update the Intercenter Consultative/Collaborative Review Process Standard Operating Procedures and Policies (SOPP) Manual and Intercenter Consult Request form and make them easily accessible on the OCP website.